SamHeysmond/gift_subsampling/README.md

 + Reference: N/A

 > ## 5 TAIR10_GFF_genes.gff
-+ List of which phenotype columns to analyse.
-The scripts will use this to know what phenotypes to look into.
++ GFF3 file filtered to only contain gene information.
-+ Reference: N/A
++ Reference: Assistant prof S Bray

 ---
 # DATA FILES (OUTPUT)
 ### These are data files that are output during the analysis.
 These files may also be input for other scripts but are classed initially as output as we did not begin with these files.